 External decorations

 Repair category 1

 Notes The external decorations are generally in fair order.
 Regular repainting will be required if these areas are to be maintained in satisfactory condition.

+Typical weathering has occurred.

 Conservatories/porches

 Repair category -

-Notes NOT APPLICABLE
+Notes Not applicable.